Low levels of radioactive tritium may be near the Mississippi River after an energy company's leak

 People are also reading…

-Xcel Energy discovered in November that about 400,000 gallons (1.5 million liters) of water containing tritium had leaked from a faulty pipe.
+Xcel Energy discovered in November that about 400,000 gallons of water containing tritium had leaked from a faulty pipe.
 The utility made a temporary fix but learned in March that hundreds more gallons of tritium-laced water leaked, leading to a dayslong shutdown to fix the pipe.

 While the utility and health officials say the leak is not dangerous, the issue has prompted concerns among residents and raised questions about aging pipelines.